 Once the temperature of the wort has dropped to around 20C, add the dried yeast and seal with an air-tight lid.

 Unless you release the pressure it will blow off the lid; a fruitfly seen below thought he would take his chances.
 Neither his merry legs or wings could save him from his unhappy fate.
 Your cider makes a good nave, but a very bad master; careful or you may suffer the same fate!

 This is at the end of day 3.
-I will bottle tomorrow in two litre coke bottles, and store in the fridge to stop fermentation.
-Nevertheless I will squeeze the bottles every day just to see how hard they are, and let off some gas if necessary.
+I will bottle tomorrow in two-litre coke bottles, and store in the fridge to stop fermentation.
+Nevertheless I will squeeze them every day just to see how hard they are, and let off some gas if necessary.

 This of course points to the fact that there is unnatural honey; that which has been overly strained to remove all the pollen from tens of thousands of flowers, refined and heated.

-Look for a small beekeeper who will sell your some natural honey, the darker the better.
+Look for a small beekeeper who will sell you some natural honey, the darker the better.
 It contains more phytochemicals and a deeper, richer flavour which is perfect for your Merrylegs perry cider.
-If you want a brew that will give you a loose tongue and wobbly limbs then add even more, and less water.
+If you want a brew that will give you a loose tongue and wobbly limbs then add even more, and less water, and brew for longer.

 There is no right or wrong; you too must experiment to get the perfect perry.